Trekking to see Ugаndа’ѕ mоuntаin gоrillаѕ

-Mountain Gorillas can only be found in two places in the entire world.
+Mountain gorillas can only be found in two places in the entire world.
 These are in the Virunga volcanic mountains of Central Africa and the Bwindi Impenetrable National Park in Uganda.
-We believe the best place to go gorilla trekking is in the Bwindi National Park.
+We believe the best place to go gorilla trekking is in the Bwindi.
 It is a beautiful place recognised as one of the most biologically diverse forests in Africa.
-There are four habituated group of mountain gorillas living here.
-They are acalled the Mubare, Habinyanja, Rushegura and Nkuringo.
-These groups range in size from 10 to 20 individuals, each with one or two silverbacks.
+There are four habituated troops of mountain gorillas living here, namely the Mubare, Habinyanja, Rushegura and Nkuringo.
+These four troops range in size from 10 to 20 individuals, each with one or two silverbacks.

 We also prefer taking our clients gorilla trekking in Uganda because the permits are significantly cheaper than in Rwanda.
-Uganda is also more stable and safe than the DRC.
+Uganda is also safer and more stable than the DRC.

 Spoiler alert – a clue is in the name!
 Mountain gorillas, a subspecies of the eastern gorilla, live in forests high in the mountains.
-These forests sit at elevations of 8,000 – 13,000 feet.
+These forests sit at elevations of 2,500 m to 4,000m (8,000 to 13,000 ft).
 Mountain gorillas are herbivores.
-Their diet of plants such as nettles, thistles, wild celery and bamboo grow in their cool, moist mountainous climates.
+Their diet consists of plants such as nettles, thistles, wild celery and bamboo, all of which flourish in the cool and moist mountain climate.

 3. Whеn is the best time to gо gоrillа trеkking?

-The Bwindi National Park strongly encourage you to book your gorilla permit through a safari agent/tour operator like us.
-The routes to Bwindi and its various regions are often tricky.
-It is a remote area and should not be underestimated.
-If you would like to do the gorilla trek on your own to save costs, you will likely end up incurring more.
-When gorilla trekking with us we therefore sort out your gorilla trekking permit for you.
+The staff of Bwindi strongly encourage visitors to book their gorilla permits through a safari agent or tour operator like Follow Alice.
+One of the reasons for this is that the routes to Bwindi can be tricky, even hazardous, if not approached correctly.
+Bwindi is in a remote area and one needs to take on the logistics of getting there with responsibility.
+Also, if you’d like to do the gorilla trek on your own to save costs, you’ll actually likely end up spending more (think travel costs, for instance).
+When gorilla trekking with us, we organise your gorilla trekking permit for you.

-5. How much do a gorilla trekking permits cost?
+5. How much does a gorilla trekking permit cost?